itfanr/ros2-wiki/Linux-Install-Binary.md

         sudo apt-get update && sudo apt-get install -q -y \
             libboost-thread-dev

+1. Install argcomplete from pip for argument completion.
+Note that the apt-get version available in Ubuntu 16.04 (Xenial) will not work due to a bug in argcomplete:

+        sudo pip3 install argcomplete

 1. *Optional*: if you want to use the ROS 1<->2 bridge, then you must also install ROS 1.
   Follow the normal install instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu